dschalk/JS-monads-part1/README.md

 The project stresses chains and trees of anonymous monads that don't release values into the global environment unless and until they are required to do so.

+This repository is the code for an online presentation available at [schalk.net:3000][http://schalk.net:3000).